 Log the trips you want

 Record rides you take, or wish you could take.
-Start points are stored approximately — never your exact house.
+Trip points are stored as the nearest street corner — pulled further away in low-density areas, never your exact house.
 Together these become your community's case for safer crossings.

 The method